-I was born in 1934 in Jakarta, Indonesia, at that time a Dutch colony.
-Together with my parents, my sister and little brother I lived a comfortable life with many Indonesian servants.
-Like any child I looked at the world as something that was just there: the white Dutchmen on top, the Indonesians at the bottom and the Chinese shopkeepers in between.
+I was born in Jakarta in Indonesia in 1934, at that time a colony of the Netherlands.
+With my parents, sister and brother I lived a comfortable life surrounded by Indonesian servants.
+In my worldview, we white Dutch were at the top, the Indonesians at the bottom and the Chinese shopkeepers in between.
 And like every child, I took this for granted.

-It were all these confrontations with forced ‘racial’ options, secrecy, threatening and violence that forms the base of my later research on the nature of racism.
+It was all these experiences of forced racist choices, secrecy and threat of violence that formed the basis of my later research into the nature of racism.

-From 1967 to 1984 I teached biology at Wageningen High School.
-Together with my colleague teachers I searched for alternatives for the rigid, one direction kind of education in which pupils mainly learn to compete with each other and unlearn to work together and investigate the world.
-We innovated a kind of project education that also proved applicable in other forms of education.
-In Open Project Education, which turned out to be also valuable in other school types.
-Pupils learn how to investigate in a self-reliant way subjects of their choice, cooperating in self-chosen groups both inside and outside school and at the same time work together in equal ways in worth and value.
+From 1967 to 1984 I taught biology at the Wageningen High School.
+Together with fellow teachers, I looked for alternatives to the rigid and selective education in which students mainly learn to compete with each other and unlearn to explore the world and work together.
+We developed a kind of project education that also proved applicable in other forms of education.
+In Open Project Education, students learn to conduct independent research in groups formed by themselves, into topics of their own choosing, inside and outside the school, while at the same time working together in an equivalent manner.

-In the years that followed my daughters had left the house, I had moved to Amsterdam with my new companion in life Rudi Künzel and I continued my research on the nature of racism.
-That research had started with the lessons of my father, the sociologist of Southeast Asia Wim F. Wertheim (1907-1998).
-He distinguished two kinds of racism: exploitation/colonial racism (based on contempt or condescension) and competition/cultural racism (based on jalousie, distrust and fear).
-The last one concerns for example trading minorities - and has many features in common with anti-Semitism.
+In the meantime my daughters had left home, I had moved to Amsterdam with my new companion for life Rudi Künzel, and I continued my research into the nature of racism.
+That research had started with the lessons of my father, the sociologist of South East Asia, Wim F. Wertheim (1907-1998).
+He distinguished two types of racism: colonial or exploitative racism (based on looking down and contempt) and competitive racism (based on envy, mistrust and fear).
+The latter has a lot in common with anti-Semitism.

 Some other activities

-When I was already over sixty years old, I realized a dream of my youth and started sculpturing in hard stone.
+When I was already over 60, I realised a dream from my youth and started sculpting in hard stone.
+See also my sculptures

 Writing diaries about grandchildren

-Rudi Künzel and I have nine grandchildren, three are his and six mine.
-From the oldest six I kept detailed diaries of what I shared with them, especially from our dialogues, all those days my daughters and sons in law were working and shaping their own emancipation.
-We also loved to have them overnight in different combinations of brothers, sisters and cousins.
-Meanwhile we are thus digitalized that we capture our experiences with the younger ones on small movies.
+Rudi Künzel and I have nine grandchildren – three are his and six are mine.
+I kept detailed diaries of the oldest six, documenting what I shared with them, especially our conversations, all those days that mijn daughters and sons-in-law worked and shaped their own emancipation.
+We also loved having them spend the night in various combinations of brothers, sisters and cousins.
+Meanwhile, we eventually became digitalised and now capture our experiences with the younger ones on home videos.